 The California Government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure District deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
-The District has deposits with various banks with various bank balances as of June 30, 2016 and 2015.
-Of the bank balances, up to \$250,000 are federally insured.
-The remaining \$2,220,082 and \$2,209,475 on deposit in excess of the federally insured amount was collateralized with securities held by the pledging financial institutions agent at June 30, 2016 and 2015, respectively.
+The District has deposits with various banks with various bank balances as of June 30, 2017 and 2016.
+Of the bank balances, up to \$250,000 per institution are federally insured.
+The remaining \$2,098,640 and \$2,220,082 on deposit in excess of the federally insured amount was collateralized with securities held by the pledging financial institutions agent at June 30, 2017 and 2016, respectively.